tbedford/Website-Test/source/articles/real-time-systems-timing.md

 context of communications, the web, and the Internet of Things (IoT).

 The term "real-time" is bandied about a great deal these days.
-You will hear about the "real-time web" and "real-time systems" in the context of the Internet of Things.
-What exactly does "real-time" mean though?
+You will hear about the "real-time web" and "real-time systems".
+But what exactly does "real-time system" mean though?

+Let's start with a simple definition and work from there...

-A real-time system is one in which, obviously, time is a **key** consideration.
+> A real-time system is one in which time is a **key** consideration.

-This, surprisingly, serves us well as a definition, but as nearly all systems care about time to a lesser or greater extent, we can refine our definition somewhat depending on the context.
+This serves us well as a definition, but as nearly all systems care about time to a lesser or greater extent, we can refine our definition somewhat depending on the context.
 For example, a chat program has a different set of timing characteristics compared to an Anti-lock Braking System (ABS), and the ABS has different timing constraints compared to a video streaming application.

 The actual scale of time of interest depends on the application.
 In some systems you might be interested in milli- or micro-second